 1BIT: Yes, it’s the reverse of a sculpture-garden.
 Inside of the sculpture sits the garden.
 He is now planning to buy a small plot in a tiny village in Poland and build a house, completely out of trash.

-Bella: That sounds exciting.
-I always throw my trash away.
+Bella: Bah, that sounds disgusting, with bare hands?
+I always throw my mask away.

 1BIT: Do you see this black rose?
 I found it in the forest.